 Leveraging the tax-effective tactics will allow you to give more through a stock gift than you otherwise could by donating cash.
 Capital gains tax is something every smart investor is looking to reduce or avoid.
 At the very least, you do not want your portfolio to have such high capital gains that you lose what could have been gained if the securities had been handled differently.

-For example, if you donate $100,000 as a stock gift, the charity would receive the full amount of that gift, and you can deduct it from your taxes.
+For example, if you donate $100,000 as a stock gift, the nonprofit would receive the full amount of that gift, and you can deduct it from your taxes.
 You will not owe any money on the gains.
 However, if you were to sell that appreciated stock and then donate that money to charity, it would be taxed first, which would reduce the amount given to the charitable organization.
 Knowing this can make a big difference in how you approach stock donations when reviewing your portfolio.

 Much like your health, portfolios can become “sick” or at risk of getting sick.
 There are obvious risks in turning a profit on stocks and other securities.
 Wealthier investors find that stock donations help them rebalance and optimize their portfolio.
 Rather than taking the losses and keeping high-risk options, they channel the money into the incredible organizations that make our communities whole and healthier.
 A stock gift helps savvy investors adjust their portfolio to meet the demands of the ever-changing financial market.

-The versatility of stock donations is attractive to long-term investors and entrepreneurs.
-We all want to donate to charity when our wealth grows.
+The versatility of stock donations to nonprofits is attractive to long-term investors and entrepreneurs.
+We all want to donate to a nonprofit when our wealth grows.
 Cash assets are not as easy to part with, so a stock gift is the next best thing, not to mention much more impactful.
 You can donate EFTs, long-term stocks, and other securities in a safe and secure platform at Stock Donator.
 We minimize the tedium of paperwork, keep you informed of your donation’s status, and provide powerful free tools that allow you to donate to multiple charities whenever it is convenient for you.

 There is nothing quite as infuriating as donating to a charity that turns out to besmirch nonprofit organizations’ reputation.
 That is why we partner with reliable, well-known, and regularly monitored 501(c)(3) organizations.
 However, it is still essential to do your due diligence.
-Be sure to check your chosen charity’s mission, specific programs, and financial records before deciding which organization to support.
+Be sure to check your chosen nonprofit’s mission, specific programs, and financial records before deciding which organization to support.
 Further, it is good to find a reliable donation platform that can demonstrate excellence through public reviews.
 Charitable giving is nuanced, so there is no standard process.
 You need world-class customer service from people you can trust.

 #7: Do Not Underestimate the Psychological and Physical Benefits

 Charitable giving is a mood booster.
 The positive effects of donating to charity extend well beyond mental and emotional health.
 It makes the world a better place, where people take care of each other and fight for the causes they believe to be most essential.
 It gives one a feeling of being a part of something bigger.
 Charitable giving also reduces stress, and stress is a well-known culprit to deteriorating physical health.
 Whether your reason for giving is due to a desire to do good, improve your social status, or just because you can, the result is always positive.
-The organization that receives your stock donation will benefit economically and subjectively.
+The nonprofit organization that receives your stock donation will benefit economically and subjectively.
 You will benefit physically and mentally.
 It is another win-win that’s easy to attain.